BenMorel/smartdump/README.md

 ## Introduction

-Did you ever need to download just a couple tables from your MySQL database, but end up with broken foreign key constraints?
+Did you ever need to export just a couple tables from your MySQL database, but end up with broken foreign key constraints?
 What if you could import every single foreign row your data depends on as well, and nothing more?
 This tool does just that.

 Let's say you want to dump just the `order_items` table below: